hosting grown up birthday parties

-We have hosted many parties in our garden over the years and I like to think of myself as something of an expert.
+We have become something of an expert at hosting grown up birthday parties in our garden over the years and I like to think of myself as something of an expert.
 I like to think that our parties show we have put a bit of effort into them and really thought our guests having a fun time.
-Rather than just sorting out food and drink we go the extra mile wherever we can so I thought I would share some of my tips
+Rather than just sorting out food and drink we go the extra mile wherever we can so I thought I would share some of my tips.

 Create an event on Facebook for the invites